Coconut Pumpkin Granola

 Notes

 • I like to add the nuts before baking so that they, too, are covered in the delicious flavors of this granola.
 Pecans, however, tend to burn more easily than the seeds and almonds.
 When choosing pecans, you may prefer to stir them in with the dried cranberries after baking.
-If you do cook them along with the granola, simply turn down the oven temperature 25 degrees if they are sufficiently brown before the granola is finished cooking.
+If you do cook them along with the granola, simply turn down the oven temperature 25℉ if they are sufficiently brown before the granola is finished cooking.

 • The granola will continue to crisp up as it cools.
 If you find that it is not totally crisp once cooled, simply return to the oven for another 5-10 minutes.
 If the granola seems mostly cooked but just needs a few more minutes to dry out, you may turn the oven off and leave the tray in.
-The oven will be hot enough to keep cooking but less likely to over-brown the granola.
+The oven will be hot enough to keep cooking the granola but less likely to over-brown it.
 (Just set the timer so you don’t forget about it!)

 More recipes at FountainAvenueKitchen.com